proplot-dev/proplot/docs/why.rst

 .. rubric:: Limitation

 Matplotlib plots tend to require lots of "tweaking" when you have more than one subplot in the figure.
 This is partly because you must specify the physical dimensions of the figure, despite the fact that...

 #.
-The *subplot* aspect ratio is generally more relevant than the figure
+The subplot aspect ratio is generally more relevant than the figure
    aspect ratio.
 An aspect ratio of ``1`` is desirable for most plots, and the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most `~matplotlib.axes.Axes.imshow` plots.
 #.
-The physical width and height of the *subplot* controls the "evident"
+The subplot width and height control the "apparent" size of lines, markers,
-   thickness of text, lines, and other content plotted inside the subplot.
-   The effect of the figure size on this "evident" thickness depends on the number of subplot tiles in the figure.
+   text, and other plotted content.
+If the figure size is fixed, adding more subplots will decrease the average subplot size and increase the "apparent" sizes.
+If the subplot size is fixed instead, this can be avoided.

-Also, while matplotlib's `tight layout algorithm
+Matplotlib includes a `tight layout algorithm
 <https://matplotlib.org/stable/tutorials/intermediate/tight_layout_guide.html>`__
-can help you avoid tweaking the *spacing*, the algorithm cannot apply different amounts of spacing between different subplot row and column boundaries.
+that generally obviates the need to tweak `~matplotlib.gridspec.GridSpec` spacing parameters like `left`, `bottom`, and `wspace`.
+However, this algorithm is disabled by default, and it cannot apply different amounts of spacing between different subplot row and column boundaries.

 .. rubric:: Solution

-In ProPlot, you can specify the physical dimensions of a *reference subplot* by passing `refwidth`, `refheight`, and/or `refaspect` to `~proplot.ui.figure` or `~proplot.ui.subplots`.
-The dimensions of the figure are calculated automatically.
-The default behavior is ``refaspect=1`` and ``refwidth=2.5`` (inches).
-If the `aspect ratio mode
+By default, ProPlot fixes the physical dimensions of a *reference subplot* rather than the figure.
+The reference subplot dimensions are controlled with the `refwidth`, `refheight`, and `refaspect` `~proplot.figure.Figure` keywords, with a default behavior of ``refaspect=1`` and ``refwidth=2.5`` (inches).
+If the `data aspect ratio
 <https://matplotlib.org/stable/gallery/subplots_axes_and_figures/axis_equal_demo.html>`__
-for the reference subplot is set to ``'equal'``, as with :ref:`geographic <ug_geo>`, :ref:`polar <ug_polar>`, `~matplotlib.axes.Axes.imshow`, and `~proplot.axes.Axes.heatmap`
+of the reference subplot is fixed (as with :ref:`geographic <ug_geo>`, :ref:`polar <ug_polar>`, `~matplotlib.axes.Axes.imshow`, and
-plots, the :ref:`or data aspect ratio is used instead <ug_autosize>`.
+`~proplot.axes.Axes.heatmap` plots) then this is used instead of `refaspect`.

-You can also independently specify the width or height of the *figure* with the `figwidth` and `figheight` parameters.
-If only one is specified, the other will be calculated to preserve subplot aspect ratios.
-You can also select a `figwidth` and/or `figheight` suitable for submission to :ref:`various publications <journal_table>` using the `journal` parameter.
+Alternatively, you can independently specify the width or height of the *figure* with the `figwidth` and `figheight` parameters.
+If only one is specified, the other is adjusted to preserve subplot aspect ratios.
+This is very often useful when preparing figures for submission to a publication.
+To request figure dimensions suitable for submission to a :ref:`specific publication <journal_table>`, use the `journal` keyword.

-ProPlot also uses :ref:`its own tight layout algorithm <ug_tight>` to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` spacing parameters.
-This algorithm has the following advantages:
+By default, ProPlot also uses :ref:`its own tight layout algorithm <ug_tight>` -- preventing text labels from overlapping with subplots.
+This algorithm works with the `proplot.gridspec.GridSpec` subclass rather than `matplotlib.gridspec.GridSpec`, which provides the following advantages:

+* The `proplot.gridspec.GridSpec` subclass interprets spacing parameters with font size-relative units rather than figure size-relative units.
+  This is more consistent with the tight layout `pad` arguments (which, like matplotlib, are specified in font size-relative units) and obviates the need to adjust spaces when the figure size or font size changes.
-* The tight layout algorithm can produce variable spacing between rows and columns using the `proplot.gridspec.GridSpec` subclass of `matplotlib.gridspec.GridSpec`.
-This is critical for making outer :ref:`colorbars and legends <ug_cbars_legends>` and :ref:`axes panels <ug_insets_panels>` without "stealing space" from the parent subplot -- these objects usually need to be spaced closer to their parents than other subplots.
+* The `proplot.gridspec.GridSpec` subclass permits variable spacing between rows and columns, and the tight layout algorithm takes this into account.
+Variable spacing is critical for making outer :ref:`colorbars and legends <ug_cbars_legends>` and :ref:`axes panels <ug_insets_panels>` without "stealing space" from the parent subplot -- these objects usually need to be spaced closer to their parents than other subplots.
+* You can :ref:`override particular spacing parameters <ug_tight>`
+  and leave the tight layout algorithm to adjust the unspecified spacing parameters.
+For example, passing ``right=1`` to `~proplot.figure.Figure.add_subplots` fixes the right margin at 1 font size-width while the others are adjusted automatically.
+* Only one `proplot.gridspec.GridSpec` is permitted per figure, considerably simplifying the tight layout algorithm calculations.
-* The tight layout calculations are simplified by permitting only one `~proplot.gridspec.GridSpec` per figure.
-This restriction is possible by requiring successive `~proplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~proplot.gridspec.GridSpec`.
+  This restriction is enforced by requiring successive `~proplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~proplot.gridspec.GridSpec`.

 See the :ref:`user guide <ug_layout>` for details.

-..
-   #.
-The `~proplot.gridspec.GridSpec` spacing parameters are specified in
-   physical units instead of figure-relative units.

-..
-   The `~matplotlib.gridspec.GridSpec` class is useful for creating figures with complex subplot geometry.

-..
-   Users want to control axes positions with gridspecs.

-..
-   * Matplotlib permits arbitrarily many `~matplotlib.gridspec.GridSpec`\ s per figure.
-This greatly complicates the tight layout algorithm for little evident gain.

-..
-   ProPlot introduces a marginal limitation (see discussion in :pr:`50`) but *considerably* simplifies the tight layout algorithm.

 .. _why_redundant: